1. Signac’s early years

 The son of a middle-class Parisian family, Paul Victor-Jules Signac’s early years were comfortable and creative.

-He was born in the autumn of 1863, as Modernism was developing, and his family moved to the Montmarte area of Paris when he was still very young.
+He was born in the autumn of 1863, as modernism was developing, and his family moved to the Montmartre area of Paris when he was still very young.
 At this time, this region was a hub for art in the city and thus, Signac was exposed to avant-garde culture from an early age.

 His father, Jules Jean-Baptiste Signac, was a luxury saddle and harness maker, as his father had been before, and he owned a shop on the Rue Frochot.
 Along with his mother, Héloïse Anaïs-Eugénie Deudon, and grandfather, the family lived above the shop.

 This dynamic artistic environment undoubtedly had an impact on young Signac, helped by his liberal parents.
 They encouraged their son to attend numerous exhibitions and immerse himself in the artistic community where they lived, including the work of the Impressionists.

 This included attending the Fifth Impressionist Exhibition at the age of 16.

 Signac attends Impressionist Exhibition #5

 For Signac, this particular event was also his first brush with an Impressionist artist and the experience was not entirely positive.

 He was promptly thrown out of the gallery for disregarding the unwritten rules of the exhibition!
 Despite Gauguin’s ill-humoured introduction to the artists of the Impressionist movement, Signac went away with a feeling of fascination with this new style of painting.

 Sadly, shortly afterwards in 1880 Signac’s father died of tuberculosis.
 The family were close and Signac and his mother, Héloise, found the death very difficult.